MkyCodes/Evaluate-a-News-Article-with-Natural-Language-Processing/README.md

-# Evaluate-a-News-Article-with-Natural-Language-Processing
+Udacity NLP Prjrct

-Evaluate a News Article with Natural Language Processing Using Webpack &amp; API
+This project is a web-based Using api form meancloud.